ganrad/azure-dotnet-manage-vmss/README.md

 UrlFragment: azure-dotnet-manage-vmss
 ---

-# Deallocate and Start Azure Virtual Machine Scale Sets on a pre-defined schedule
+# Lower Azure Kubernetes Service costs by deallocating / reallocating VMSS resources as needed

 At any given time, an AKS Cluster usually has multiple node pools running.
-Node pool Virtual Machines are usually deployed on a **Azure Virtual Machine Scale Sets**.
-Also, customers usually have multiple AKS clusters deployed in different environments.
-Azure PaaS services deployed in non-prod (or non critical) regions usually consume compute resources even when the applications are not actively serving any end user requests.
+Node pool Virtual Machines are usually deployed on **Azure Virtual Machine Scale Sets**.
+Also, customers typically provision multiple AKS clusters to isolate applications deployed in different environments such as dev-test, pre-prod and so forth.
+Azure PaaS services deployed in non-prod (or non critical) regions usually consume compute resources even when the deployed applications are not actively serving any end user requests.
 A common scenario is when the AKS clusters are allowed to run during weekends when there is little to no user activity.

-This project provides an automated solution to that allows customers to deallocate and restart Virtual Machine Scale Sets on a pre-defined schedule.
+This project provides a simple automated solution that allows customers to deallocate and restart Virtual Machine Scale Sets on a pre-defined schedule.
 By shutting down the VM's associated with VMSS during long periods of inactivity, customers can easily lower their Azure infrastructure costs.

 ## Prerequisites